refinedev/refine/documentation/docs/advanced-tutorials/web3/ethereum-signin.md

 Now lets customize **refine** dashboard.
 Send your test ethereum via **refine** dashboard and Metamask.

-## Send Test Ethereum with Refine Dashboard
+## Send Test Ethereum with refine Dashboard

-Here we use the `sendTransaction` function to send ethereum with your browser enabled web3 wallet.
+Here we use the `sendTransaction` function to send ethereum with your browser-enabled web3 wallet.

 ```tsx title="src/utility.ts"
 export const sendEthereum = async (